jserrats/jserrats.github.io/_posts/2020-10-21-htb-bashed.md

 ## Privilege escalation

-If we check with sudo we can see that we can run any comand as the user `scriptmanager`
+If we check with sudo we can see that we can run any command as the user `scriptmanager`

 ```console
 $ sudo -l